JuliusHarms/rqc_adapter/README.md

 Currently Janeway does not fire the `ON_REVISIONS_REQUESTED` event which means the plugin cannot send a call to RQC when revisions are requested.

+The `rqc_install_cronjob` command does not function as intended.
+Depending on your cron setup the cron job might not be able to execute.

 ## 6. Current Implementation Status

 The plugin is currently still in development.